Amazon adds Microsoft, Unilever to its climate group that critics say lacks transparency

-When Amazon announced the Climate Pledge a little more than a year ago, critics questioned the need, given that carbon-reporting standards already exist.
+When Amazon announced the Climate Pledge a little more than a year ago, critics questioned the need, given carbon-reporting standards already exist.
 Amazon hadn’t participated in leading initiative CDP (formerly known as the Carbon Disclosure Project), a framework for corporate reporting on environmental issues.
 The Climate Pledge initiative, which Amazon developed with former U.N. climate chief Christiana Figueres, doesn’t include standardized rules for what signatories must disclose or metrics for what they must measure.

 Amazon announced the pledge last year just a day before more than 1,800 Amazon employees walked off the job to protest the company’s track record on environmental responsibility.
 Those workers questioned Amazon’s commitment to addressing climate change as it pushes to deliver packages to customer within a day or two, and pursues cloud-computing contracts that help energy companies accelerate oil and gas extraction.